 In time, this feeling of discontentment, if not addressed in an appropriate and timely fashion, may arouse envy, jealousy and resentment among the siblings, giving birth to sibling rivalry.

 It may even sour their relationship in time to come, right into their adult years.
 But it does not have to be this way.
-In the Qur’an, there are more examples of sibling harmony than sibling rivalry.
+In the holy scriptures of the Qur’an, there are more examples of sibling harmony than sibling rivalry.
 This fact alone proves that your children can support each other in the longer run, even when you are no longer around.
 Plus, knowing that your children are there for each other is one of the things that can really make you the parent happy and fulfilled.

 Sibling rivalry may be set off by both internal and external factors.
 But there’s a lot that a parent can do to temper sibling rivalry among his or her children.

 The first step is to recognise the five particular mistakes that may breed sibling rivalry at home.

 Mistake No. 1: Favouritism

 There are two kinds of favouritism: blatant and subtle.

 Blatant favouritism is easy to see.
 If you are a parent who places a great deal of emphasis on academic achievement, for example, you could easily fall into the trap of blatant favouritism if you happen to have a child who consistently excels in academics by showering him with praise each time his test results are announced while the talents and achievements of his siblings in other areas go unnoticed.
 Or you may have two daughters and you consider one fairer and more attractive than the other and go out of your way to get her better dressed than her ‘ordinary’ looking sister.